 AWARNING Never allow any liquids to spill into any part of your computer, and never expose the computer to rain, water, seawater or moisture.
 Exposure to liquid or moisture can cause electric shock or fire, resulting in damage or serious injury.
-If any of these eventualities should accidentally occur, immediately: 1.
-Turn off the computer.
-2. Disconnect the AC adaptor from the power plug socket and computer.
-3. Remove the battery pack, if applicable.
+If any of these eventualities should accidentally occur, immediately:

+- 1. Turn off the computer.

+- Disconnect the AC adaptor from the power plug socket and computer.

+- 3. Remove the battery pack.

 Failure to follow these instructions could result in serious injury or permanent damage to the computer.

 Do not turn on the power again until you have taken the computer to an authorized service center.

-ACAUTION Avoid prolonged physical contact with the underside or surface of the computer.
+ACAUTION Avoid prolonged physical contact with the underside

+- or surface of the computer.
 Computer base and palm rest can become hot!
-Avoid prolonged contact to prevent heat injury to skin. operati extende skin.
-U betwee s performance computers generate heat under normal ng conditions, as a function of system activity.
-Avoid ed contact between the computer base or palm rest and your inder certain operating conditions such prolonged contact n the computer base or palm rest and your skin may result in itation and/or heat injury. er using a hard computer insulating pad or similarly suitable sulating material when using a computer on your lap.
+Avoid - prolonged contact to prevent heat injury to skin.

+Today's performance computers generate heat under normal operating conditions, as a function of system activity.
+Avoid extended contact between the computer base or palm rest and your skin.
+Under certain operating conditions such prolonged contact between the computer base or palm rest and your skin may result in skin irritation and/or heat injury.
+Consider using a hard computer insulating pad or similarly suitable hard insulating material when using a computer on your lap.

 CAUTION Never place a heavy object on the computer and be careful not to drop a heavy object onto the computer.
 It could damage the computer or cause system failure.

-Ne ever turn off the computer if a drive light indicates a drive is active.
+Never turn off the computer if a drive light indicates a drive is active.

 Turning off the computer while it is reading from or writing to a disk/disc or flash media may damage the disk/disc or flash media, the drive, or both.

 Keep the computer and disks away from objects that generate strong magnetic fields, such as large stereo speakers.